writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 Now that the interview is set up, you need to embed the RocketDocument UX into your platform’s UI.
 This step involves adding specific HTML elements and JavaScript to load the interactive interview interface.
 Here, you will learn how to include the required script and web component tags in your HTML.

-> **JavaScript Event Notification:** JavaScript events will notify your front end of critical updates and let you know when it's safe to deactivate the module.
+> **JavaScript Event Notification:** JavaScript events will notify your front end of critical updates and let you know when it is safe to deactivate the module.

 Add this script tag in the header: